U.S. Senator Pushes Amazon into Matter Smart Home Initiatives | ExBulletin

 She also called on businesses to answer questions about data collection by voice assistants and how to use that information by July 2.

-In a hearing last week, Sonos Inc (SONO.O) and other home device makers talked about major tech companies working on anti-competitive tactics to increase their advertising and other business advantages.
-I received a complaint.
+In a hearing last week, Sonos Inc and other home device makers complained about a major tech company working on allegedly anti-competitive tactics to expand its advertising and other business advantages. ..

 In a hearing, Klobuchar said Amazon’s Echo line accounted for more than 50% of the smart speaker market and Google’s Nest product accounted for 30%.

-Report by Palais Dave; Additional report by Diane Bartz.
-Edited by Stephen Coates
+(Report by Paresh Dave, additional report by Diane Bartz, edited by Stephen Coates)

 What Are The Main Benefits Of Comparing Car Insurance Quotes Online